| | |

-Many homeowners wouldn’t think about having rustic decor except for Christmas, it’s an aesthetic that emphasizes warmth, coziness, and the beauty of nature.
-This Christmas the bright colors are gone and I am back to calm neutral tones with bright whites, greens, and natural elements.
-I love the calm and simple look of this year’s neutral rustic Christmas mantel display.
-It makes me daydream of the natural beauty II was surrounded with growing up in northern Canada.
-Those large timber spruce trees would be so covered in snow the branches would hang to the ground under the weight.
+Many homeowners only bring out rustic touches at Christmas, but it’s an aesthetic that instantly adds warmth, coziness, and the beauty of nature.
+This year I skipped the bright colors and went back to calm neutral tones with white, green, and natural textures.
+I love the simple look of this neutral Christmas mantel display.
+It makes me think of the quiet winters I grew up with in northern Canada, where the spruce trees bent low under the snow.

-With one or two DIY projects, beginning with a plain white faux fireplace, we were able to create this rustic Christmas fireplace mantel.
-Let me share how to duplicate it for as little cost as possible.
+With one or two DIY projects and a plain white faux fireplace, we created this cozy neutral fireplace mantel for Christmas.
+Here’s how to duplicate the look for very little cost.

 The Faux Fireplace